 The longer a transformation stays idle, the harder it is to get going again.

-Missteps reinforce resistance, retrenchment, and the negativity that may have already put the project in
+Regaining momentum requires a concerted effort.
+Missteps reinforce resistance, retrenchment, and the negativity that may have already put the project in park.
+The way forward needs to be clearly and universally communicated until traction is assured.

 We get things moving again, either advising from the sidelines or in a front-line role.
 We have several prior instances to draw upon, including changes in presentation and formats, substantial shifts in workplaces and workflows, and implementing new operating priorities.